laurelschwulst/content-is-an-everlasting-treasure/readme.md

 content-is-an-everlasting-treasure
 ======================
 This is the first piece of content for Goodnight Publishers.

-It contains a slideshow to show the first thing available: gift wrap.
+It contains a mobile-friendly slideshow to display the first thing available: gift wrap.